decentralized-identity/faq/docs/spec.md

 translating *losslessly* between them or “roundtripping” a very tricky, but not impossible, technical problem.
 Most of today’s solutions opt to translate with a little loss if it is acceptable to their usecases.
-DIF Interop WG has hosted a lot of conversations on this topics, and Kaliya Young's recent [article about exactly this](https://www.lfph.io/wp-content/uploads/2021/02/Verifiable-Credentials-Flavors-Explained.pdf) was crowd-edited on a [very special episode](https://github.com/decentralized-identity/interoperability/blob/master/agenda.md#agenda---13-jan-2021---usapac-time-1400pt---communications-problem-explaining-the-vc-format-wars-to-decision-makers).
+DIF Interop WG has hosted a lot of conversations on this topics, and Kaliya Young's recent 📄[article about exactly this](https://www.lfph.io/wp-content/uploads/2021/02/Verifiable-Credentials-Flavors-Explained.pdf) was crowd-edited on a [very special episode](https://github.com/decentralized-identity/interoperability/blob/master/agenda.md#agenda---13-jan-2021---usapac-time-1400pt---communications-problem-explaining-the-vc-format-wars-to-decision-makers).
 The article is definitely the best place to start further reading.

-##### What is the relationship between DIDs and VCs? ❗
+##### What is the relationship between DIDs and VCs? 🟢

 Technically, there is none!
 VCs work great with DIDs used as the identifiers for issuer and verifier, but they also work with many other kinds of identifiers